yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] use inputs on all settings
 [ ] Custom inputs to the pcg
 [ ] undo/redo
+[X] Allow the inspector to show all outputs/inputs
 [X] nodes to filter A/B
 [X] Math Node.
 Accept a stream feeding a single size element -> Promote it [X] Confirm if we are using PackedStringArray for streams of type Strings